 Children arrive in class and hand in their reading records and homework, which are checked.
 Children are then given the opportunity to change their reading books if needs be, and to hand in any letters.
-The class read quietly for the first fifteen minutes of each day.
+The class complete a morning task on their whiteboards which is then discussed.

 Year 5 are given the opportunity to go on a residential trip.
-At Edward Worlledge we run two trips for years 5/6 which we alternate each year.
-This year 2017-2018 the residential trip is to Derbyshire where pupils will stay at Hartington Hall Youth Hostel and participate in a number of activities, taking in the sights around them.
-For this trip children leave the academy on Tuesday 10th and return on Friday 13th July.
+At Edward Worlledge, we run two trips for Years 5/6 which we alternate each year.
+This year (2018-2019) the residential trip is camping at Whitwell Hall in Reepham.